 Right – IHM

-So while we were in Kufri, one day we drove to Chail for lunch specially because someone had told us about Soni Da Dhaba and the foodie that we all are (oh u thought its only me, he he) we had decided that we will go and eat there only and I am glad we did because the place gave me a feel of a typical eating joint in a small hill town.
-Nothing fancy just but basic dal, sabji and roti but so yumm that you will be licking your fingers I assure you.
+So while we were in Kufri, one day we drove to Chail for lunch especially because someone had told us about Soni Da Dhaba like I said before, and the foodies that we all are (oh you thought its only me, he he) we had decided that we will go and eat there only and I am glad we did because the place gave me a feel of a typical eating joint in a small hill town.
+Nothing fancy just but basic dal, sabji and roti but so yumm that you will be licking your fingers, I assure you.

 After a wait for about 15 minutes the food starting coming, our smiles got wider and the plates got fuller.
 I also got a little mouthfuls from the other folks for not letting them eat till I finish clicking the pics, unfortunately a food bloggers life isn’t so easy I tell you.
 The ordering was simple that day there was a thali which had – aloo jeera, punjabi dal, matter paneer, chole, kadhi and raita, served with hot phulkas and rice with some green salad on side.